Vacation Rental SEO

 Finally, focusing on local SEO initiatives is critically important right now, as COVID-19 continues to spread.
 Staycations have become popular as people try to avoid cross-country or international travel.

-Local content (such as destination guides that include recommendations for shopping, dining and attractions), coupled with a functioning Google My Business (GMB) page to collect reviews, will help you appeal to vacationers in your region.
+Local content (such as destination guides that include recommendations for shopping, dining and attractions), coupled with a functioning Google Business Profile (GBP) page to collect reviews, will help you appeal to vacationers in your region.

 Google Ranking Factors